sagemath/sagewiki_to_gh-2022-10-10/days4/projects/database.md

   * idea - a different class for databases that are included with sage, to avoid issues relating to stupid people accidentally fucking up an important database in a public setting (if possible)
   * cheekiness - have database class extend immutable database! although a database won't technically be an immutable database to a person, it is a good way to do this, since we can add on the property 'mutable', as well as all the modification functions

+ * Automated Caching

+  * idea - when you do an expensive calculation on an object, the result is automatically stored in a global database.

+  * different classes of objects would have different tables, defined by their classes.

+  * any object would be required to be set immutable. when it is set to mutable again, the entry in the database corresponding to the object would be dropped.

+  * export these tables as portable mergeable files, along with a pickle of each object.

 ----------------------------------------------------------------------